The Department of Psychology awards the Ph.D. in nine program areas, each covering a wide range of research topics, as described below.

 Various behavioral methods are utilized and combined with electrophysiological, neurochemical, neuroanatomical, immunohistochemical, molecular, and pharmacological approaches.

 The main areas of emphasis: systematic research on clinically-relevant problems; assessment and treatment of problematic behavior.
-There are three subspecialties: adult, child, and health.
+There are two subspecialties: adult and health.
 Faculty emphasizes behavioral, cultural, developmental, and social perspectives.
 Faculty research interests include health psychology, i.e. cardiovascular and pulmonary disease, cancer, psychoneuro-immunology, women's health and related topics.
-In the adult and child specialties, the areas of interest include personality assessment and training of social skills, clinical/social judgment, sexuality, childhood psychopathology and anxiety disorders.
+In the adult specialty, the areas of interest include personality assessment and training of social skills, clinical/social judgment, sexuality, psychopathology and anxiety disorders.
 The program is accredited by the American Psychological Association.
 The department's Psychological Services Center and other cooperating mental health facilities are the sites for clinical training.

 Main areas of emphasis: cognition/memory/learning; human performance; and perception.
 Faculty research includes: perceptual-motor coordination, human memory and cognition, categorization, decision-making, human factors, language processing and psycholinguistics, auditory and visual perception, higher-level vision and attention, and music perception/cognition.
 Research methods include psychophysics, computational modeling, eye-tracking, EEG, and fMRI.